yannickbijl/BioStringCompress/README.md

  * [SeqCompress: An algorithm for biological sequence compression](https://www.sciencedirect.com/science/article/pii/S0888754314001499)
  * [A Survey on Data Compression Methods for Biological Sequences](https://www.mdpi.com/2078-2489/7/4/56/htm)
  * [MFCompress: a compression tool for FASTA and multi-FASTA data](https://academic.oup.com/bioinformatics/article/30/1/117/236841)

- ## TODO
-  * Figure out how to save strings of 1 and 0 to actual bytes.
-  * Write sequence parser.
-  * Write byte parser.
-  * Figure out how to determine file size accurately.
-  * Think of other name than SeqCompress.